-As planned, I installed a Lebarra SIM card in my cheap mobile phone and was assigned a number to use while in Scotland for talking and texting.
-The cost was £10, about $18, which I can “top-up” as needed.
 I bought groceries for my studio at Sainsbury’s, although I am unfamiliar with most of the brands.
-The Scots love their sweets; the selection of baked goods, biscuits (cookies) and marmalade was extensive.
+The Scots love their sweets—the selection of baked goods, biscuits (cookies), and marmalade was extensive.
 Not so much the fresh produce.
 Doing laundry at the hotel is expensive.
 One load cost £2.50 ($4.50) to wash and £1 ($1.80) to dry.
-Fortunately, I’m not traveling with many clothes!
+Fortunately, I’m not traveling with many clothes.

-My vision for this trip includes staying in certain locations for extended periods of time—long enough to pretend to live locally.
+My vision for this trip involves staying in each location for an extended period of time—long enough to pretend to live locally.
 I’ll be in Edinburgh for four weeks before moving on to the Highlands.
 Enough time to learn to look right just before stepping into the street.
 (They drive on the left.)
 Enough to learn to make change in pounds and pence without holding up the line.
 Enough to learn the correct pronunciation of local place names.
-(A local corrected me: It’s “ED-in-bara” not “ED-in-burro,” and especially not “ED-in-burg.”)
+(A local Edinburgher corrected me: It’s “ED in bahr” not “ED in burro,” and especially not “ED in burg.”)

 I stopped at Cadenhead’s Whisky Shop on the Royal Mile for an explanation of whisky making.
 (They spell whisky without the e.)
 I told the owner about my upcoming journey around the Highlands and my concern about driving on the left side of the road.
 “No worries,” he said.
 “It’s all single lane in the Highlands.
 There is no left side of the road.”